The Sam Burgess Factor: South Sydney Fans Get Excited

 Big fellas are a dime a dozen in the game these days, but those ones who can add footballing brains to their brawn are pure gold.

-The NRL should count their blessings that South Sydney owner Russell Crowe (left) didn't take no for an answer from Bradford when his brains trust decided Burgess was too good not to throw the kitchen sink at.
-What Burgess brings is an English player to the game BEFORE his prime (not even Hanley, Offiah, Morley or Ellis had this going for them - as all were seasoned footballers in England) and his presence will draw increased interest from fans not only in the NRL but also the UK Super League.
+The NRL should count their blessings that South Sydney owner Russell Crowe didn't take no for an answer from Bradford when his brains trust decided Burgess was too good not to throw the kitchen sink at.
+What Crowe's purchase of Burgess brings is an English player to the NRL BEFORE his prime (not even Hanley, Offiah, Morley or Ellis had this going for them - as all were seasoned footballers in England) and his presence will draw increased interest from fans not only in the NRL but also the UK Super League.

 Because when Burgess is a hit for South Sydney - fans of every other NRL club will start watching the Super League a little bit closer, wondering who their team might target for next season.
 And every fan in the UK will be watching Burgess closely to see how their boy is doing.